Mothers' Union

 With timely help, many can escape from their abusive situation, rebuild their confidence and live in safety.

 This exhibition has been adapted from the '104 pairs of shoes' initiated by the YWCA.
+It is now available in two versions.
+One is an exhibition of shoes and the other a picture exhibition, which may be more suitable for a small venue.

 Central Website